-It you’re hitting the big 5-0 and your starting to think about retirement, you might be worried that you don’t have enough saved to ever stop working, let alone to actually enjoy yourself in retirement.
-But even if you’re a bit behind on your savings goals, don’t worry.
-This guide will tell you what you need to know about how to invest for retirement at age 50.
+Many people worry about how much retirement savings they have once they enter their 50s and retirement becomes more imminent.
+Even if you’re a bit behind on your savings goals, it’s important not to worry and instead make a plan to save what you’ll need.
+This guide will tell you what you need to know about how to invest for retirement at age 50 and beyond.
 Alternatively, you can consider enlisting the help of a financial advisor who specializes in retirement planning.
 Either way now is the time to get serious about your financial future, so you are ready for your senior years.

 How Much Should You Have Saved at 50?

-There isn’t a hard-and-fast rule about how much you should have saved by the time you get to age 50.
+There isn’t a hard-and-fast rule about how much you should have saved by the time you get to age 50, but there are available averages to help you gauge how far behind you might be.
 Generally, most experts would say that five to six times your yearly salary is a good benchmark to aim for, but a lot of it depends on what you want to do once you’ve retired.
-You can’t change the past either way, so don’t worry about what you should have been doing and instead think about what you can do now to make sure you’re ready for retirement.
+You can’t change the past, either way, so don’t worry about what you should have been doing and instead think about what you can do now to make sure you’re ready for retirement.

 Figure out Your Retirement Goals